archfrog/KioskForge/README.md

 ## Philosophy
-KioskForge is designed and implemented using three primary rules:
+KioskForge is designed and implemented using three primary requirements:

 1. The script must be completely reliable.
 This is why we use Python and its exception handling instead of, say, a Bash script.
 2. The script must be as user-friendly as possible.
 Most people who need a kiosk aren't particularly tech savvy.